OUR MOST COMMONLY ASKED QUESTIONS

-A: No, our focus is always the health, safety and comfort of the clients.
-However, we do offer light housekeeping, laundry, linen changing, dust and tiding.
+A: No, our focus is always on the health, safety, and comfort of the clients.
+However, we do offer light housekeeping, laundry, linen changing, dusting, and tidying.

 Q: What kind of services do you provide?

-A: Companion care and personal care services are designed to take over or assist in the activities that the elderly & disable need to be able to stay at home safely and with dignity.
-These may include fall prevention, medication and fluids reminders, light housekeeping, grooming or bathing assistance and running errands.
+A: Companion care and personal care services are designed to take over or assist in the activities that the elderly & disabled need to be able to stay at home safely and with dignity.
+These may include fall prevention, medication, and fluids reminders, light housekeeping, grooming or bathing assistance, and running errands.